 2- Non-compliance with safety installation

 Non compliance with safety installations such as disabling sprinklers, avoiding “false alarms,” or using fake safety installations can cost a lot.
 The solution is to make a safety installation checklist.
-Safety installations checklist includes:

-• Fire and alarm systems
+- Fire alarm systems

-• Emergency lighting
+- Emergency lighting

-• The Electric power system
+- The Electric power system

-• Fire safety signs
+- Fire safety signs

-• Fire extinguishers
+- Fire extinguishers

-• Fire Hydrants
+- Fire Hydrants

 3- Delays that cause expiry or rejection

 Expired certificates will lead to fees and temporary closing.
 Not meeting deadlines and submitting incomplete documents can lead to immediate rejection.
-Here are some tips to make sure you submit on the right time:

-• Follow deadlines on the DCD portal.
+- Follow deadlines on the DCD portal.

-• Start early to avoid submitting uncompleted projects.
+- Start early to avoid submitting uncompleted projects.

-• Hire a consultant for pre-audits.
+- Hire a consultant for pre-audits.

-• Make a no objection certificate (NOC) renewal.
+- Make a no objection certificate (NOC) renewal.

 4- Ignoring DCD follow up requirements

 After DCD inspection, DCD requested edits and additional requirements for buildings and construction owners.
 Dealing strictly with those requirements is mandatory to avoid legal accountability, losing money and preserving lives.
-Here is a checklist that can help in solving the follow up problem:

-• Hire a specialist to do the follow up process
+- Hire a specialist to do the follow-up process

-• Make a checklist to track progress
+- Make a checklist to track progress

-• Make monthly inspections to determine potential problems
+- Make monthly inspections to determine potential problems

-What are the consequences of Ignoring DCD requests?
+What are the consequences of ignoring DCD requests?

 conclusion